bducraux/records-vote-api/README.md

 list all vote counters:
 http://127.0.0.1:8000/vote-counter/

-get information of one specific annotador: http://127.0.0.1:8000/vote-counter/?annotator=annotator2
+get information of one specific annotator: http://127.0.0.1:8000/vote-counter/?annotator=annotator2

-get information of one specific annotador and vote: http://127.0.0.1:8000/vote-counter/?annotator=annotator2&vote=voteB
+get information of one specific annotator and vote: http://127.0.0.1:8000/vote-counter/?annotator=annotator2&vote=voteB

 get information of one specific vote: